nicklockwood/FastCoding/README.md

 This method is called after an object has been deserialised using the FastCoding protocol, and all of its properties have been set.
 The deserialised object will be replaced by the one returned by this method, so you can use this method to either modify or completely replace the object.
 The default implementation just returns self.

+    - (Class)classForFastCoding;

+This method is used to supply an alternative class to use for coding/decoding an object.
+This works the same way as the -classForCoder method of NSCoding, and by default returns the same value.

 Overriding Default FastCoding Behaviour
 -------------------------------------------